gustavkkk/blockchain/README.md

 # What is this repo for?

   This repository is for blockchain developers,especially cryptography exchange developers.
 It covers how to install cryptography daemons/wallet, how to test them.
-And It also contains problems when I encountered while developing cryptography exchange.
+And It also contains problems what I encountered while developing cryptography exchange.

+# Brainstorming/Sharing Ideas

 # Thanks